Fire Compliance

-What size intumescent door edge seal should I use?
+What size intumescent door edge seal should I use

+Intumescent door edge seal is a critical component in a fire door.
 In the heat of a fire, the intumescent material will expand to fill the gap between the door and the frame, thus ensuring the fire integrity of the whole doorset.
 The longer the door is required to resist the fire, the more intumescent material is needed.
 Hence there are several different sizes of seal available.

 As standard, the seals are all 4mm deep, but the widths vary to accommodate different amounts of intumescent material.
 The most commonly used widths are 10mm, 15mm and 20mm.
 In general, the 10mm and 15mm widths are used for FD30 doors, whilst the 20mm width is used for FD60 doors.